charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 We trust doctors with our lives

-doctor is a stressful job. high suicide rate.

-when a doctor messes up and kills someone, we don't generally lock them up. we file a medical malpractice suit.
-Liability is generally absorbed by the hospital which pays out:

-- Compensatory damages, to help the family recover
-- Punitive damages, to incentivize the hospital to correct itself -- and to make clear that what happened was WRONG

 Doesn't really make sense to hold police to the same standards as civilians when it comes to use of deadly force. we entrust police, as emergency responders, with deadly force. sometimes it will be misapplied.

 in the same way, there's a difference in scrutiny between a doctor prescribing narcotics and a drug dealer dispensing the same drugs.